Materials and Circularity

 CHILD PIE

 Dolce&Gabbana forges partnerships with tanneries that hold responsibility as a core principle.
-A significant achievement: 94% of the leather used is sourced from tanneries certified by the Leather Working Group (LWG).
+A significant achievement: for the second consecutive year, 94% of the leather used is sourced from tanneries certified by the Leather Working Group (LWG).
 Each certification reflects a commitment to shared responsibility, with a focus on artisanal production processes that balance environmental stewardship and social responsibility.

-Leathers from Leather Working Group certified suppliers in FY2024
+Leathers from Leather Working Group certified suppliers in FY2025

 MAIN PIE